-Lemon juice is high in tyramine.
+Lemon juice is high in the amino acid tyramine.
 If you are sensitive to tyramine, drinking lemon juice can trigger migraine headaches.

 Lemon juice is a flavorful and healthy addition to many recipes.
 Like all fruits, it contains natural sugar – but not very much.
 Use it as a recipe directs.

 With their distinct sour taste, lemons add a bold flavor to many recipes.
 Lemon is a popular ingredient in cooking and baking, and you can use almost every part of this versatile fruit.

 A simple lemon wedge can add a refreshing flavor to water and tea.